rails/rails/guides/source/active_record_multiple_databases.md

 ## Activating automatic connection switching

-Finally, in order to use the read-only replica in your application you'll need to activate the middleware for automatic switching.
+Finally, in order to use the read-only replica in your application, you'll need to activate the middleware for automatic switching.

-Automatic switching allows the application to switch from the writer to replica or replica to writer based on the HTTP verb and whether there was a recent write.
+Automatic switching allows the application to switch from the writer to replica or replica to writer based on the HTTP verb and whether there was a recent write by the requesting user.

 If the application is receiving a POST, PUT, DELETE, or PATCH request the application will automatically write to the writer database.
 For the specified time after the write, the